teleporthq/teleport-lib-js/readme.md

 This approach is not new.
 Our concept has been greatly influenced by Facebooks's [React](https://reactjs.org/) library, where React is a component based User Interface description language and [ReactDOM](https://reactjs.org/docs/react-dom.html) and [React-Native](https://facebook.github.io/react-native/) are implementations of the same User Interface description in different targets.

 However, we wanted to go one step further and to propose a format which would be 100% code-free and which could eventually become a  **protocol** for a bi-directional and friction-less communication layer between the designers's tools and developers' technologies and frameworks.
-This **protocol** comes under a JSON file named an *Intermediary Representation (IR)*.
+This protocol is based on a JSON format and we call it an "Intermediary representation" with similarities to vDom and AST.

 ## Principles
 At a high-level, a User Interface can have 3 main *digital states*: a `description state` (such as a Photoshop or Sketch file), a `code state`, (such as a HTML file) and an `instance state` (such as the DOM equivalent of an HTML file).
 These 3 states are the design-to-code pipeline for the user interface of any standard web application: